son8292003/mycv/README.md

 To run this project, following the steps:<br/>
 1 clone this project to your workspace<br/>
-2 create database for your environment
+2 create database for your environment<br/>
 3 modify config/database.yml to fill in your database setting<br/>
 4 run 'rake db:migrate RAILS_ENV=[environment]' (replace [environment] with your environment name)<br/>
 5 run 'bundle install' at the project folder<br/>